kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 Although Docker was exciting technology, I was disappointed by the limited scope of the project, especially having spent my last summer integrating a new technology into the RDS backend, as well as designing and implementing the groundwork for a new feature and database that would be expanded to cover all sensitive RDS data.

-There are no promises on the project that I will be working on in New York; it's unclear which startups will even be available when the matching process begins.
-At the same time, startups have developed a reputation for giving their interns more impacting work and free reins on the contributions that they make.
-I was willing to take that chance.
+There are no promises on the project that I will be working on in New York; at the same time, startups have developed a reputation for giving their interns more impacting work and free reins on the contributions that they make, and I was willing to take that chance.

 <h3-dark style="color: #DB6837">Work Culture</h3-dark>